NickDauria/Portfolio/AWS_IAM_Project/README.md

 ## 5. MFA Configuration
 ![MFA Configuration](mfa-configuration.png)
-*To enhance security, I enabled Multi-Factor Authentication (MFA) for 'AdminUser.'
+*To enhance security, I enabled Multi-Factor Authentication (MFA) for 'Admin.'
 MFA adds an extra layer of protection by requiring a second form of authentication, such as a code from a mobile app, in addition to the password.
 This is especially important for users with administrative privileges.*

 ---

 ## 6. Testing Permissions
 ![AdminUser Success](admin-success.png)
-*I tested the permissions by logging in as 'AdminUser.'
+*I tested the permissions by logging in as 'Admin.'
 As shown in this screenshot, I successfully created an S3 bucket named 'test-bucket-admin-2025,' demonstrating that the 'AdministratorAccess' policy grants full access to AWS services.*

 ![RegularUser Failure](dev1-failure-1.png)
 ![RegularUser Failure](dev1-failure-2.png)
-*When logged in as 'RegularUser,' I attempted to create an S3 bucket but received an 'Access Denied' error, as shown here.
+*When logged in as 'dev1,' I attempted to create an S3 bucket but received an 'Access Denied' error, as shown here.
 This confirms that the 'ReadOnlyAccess' policy correctly restricts this user to viewing resources without the ability to modify or create them.*

 ---